Citation, DOI and article data

 Rest is required following dislocation, so immobilization is required: three weeks for younger patients (<30 years old, who have a very high rate of recurrence) and 7-10 days in older patients.
 During this time gentle active motion should be carried out to preserve range of motion 4.

-As a general rule, the shorter the duration of dislocation the fewer complications (size of Hill-Sachs lesion, neurovascular compromise, etc.).
+As a general rule, the shorter the duration of dislocation the fewer complications (size of Hill-Sachs defect, neurovascular compromise, etc.).

 Early arthroscopy, labral repair and debridement may be of use, especially in young patients with anterior dislocation in which there is a high (up to 85%) rate of recurrence 3.